 QUEEN'S UNIVERSITY BELFAST MARSHALL SCHOLARSHIP

-This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at Queen's University Belfast and will be for two years (with a possibility of a third year for doctoral studies) .
+This Scholarship is for Graduate Study in any subject at either Masters or Doctoral level at Queen's University Belfast and will be for up to two years (with a possibility of a third year for doctoral studies) .
 If awarded a Queen's University Belfast Marshall Scholarship candidates would be expected to study at Queen's University Belfast.

 The following information is taken from the Queen's University Belfast website:

 The University's mission is to provide the widest possible access to learning through international excellence in teaching and research in an environment of equality, tolerance and mutual respect, thereby enhancing educational, economic, social and cultural development in Northern Ireland and throughout the world Queen's University Belfast has a record of academic achievement which stretches back more than 150 years.
 Founded by Queen Victoria, the Queen's University in Ireland, was designed to be a non-denominational alternative to Trinity College Dublin which was controlled by the Anglican Church.
 The University was made up of three Queen's Colleges - in Cork, Galway and Belfast.
 The most significant date in the early years of the University's life was 1908 when the three Queen's Colleges, and the Royal University (which replaced the Queen's University in Ireland in 1879), were dissolved and replaced by the Queen's University of Belfast and the National University of Ireland.

 There are many reasons why international students choose to attend Queen's.
 These include: